 Dress is one part of the interview process, but how you conduct yourself is actually more important, which means your body language can help or hurt you.
 When thinking about what body language to use during an interview, it's important to keep in mind that posture and facial expression are two of the most conspicuous forms of body language.
 You should always try to look attentive.
 Here are a few ways you can stay focused when in an interview:

-- Sit up straight and don't slouch or cross your legs.
+- Sit up straight, adopt a good posture and don't slouch or cross your legs.

 - Avoid fidgeting and restlessness by moving only your eyes using a slow scan across the room periodically throughout the interview.